schubergphilis/terraform-aws-mcaf-account-baseline/README.md

 ## AWS Config Rules

-If you would like to authorize other accounts to aggregate AWS Config data, the account IDs and regions can be passed via the variable `aws_config` using the attributes `aggregator_account_ids` and `aggregator_regions` respectively.
+If you would like to authorise other accounts to aggregate AWS Config data, account IDs and regions can be passed to `var.aws_config` using the attributes `aggregator_account_ids` and `aggregator_regions` respectively.

+> **Note**
-NOTE: Control Tower already authorizes the `audit` account to aggregate Config data from all other accounts in the organization, so there is no need to specify the `audit` account ID in the `aggregator_account_ids` list.
+> Control Tower already authorizes the `audit` account to aggregate Config data from all other accounts in the organization, so there is no need to specify the `audit` account ID in the `aggregator_account_ids` list.

 Example: